fourier/libspmatrix/README.md

 Introduction
 ------------
-libspmatrix is a simple library for working with sparse matrices.
+libspmatrix is a simple library for working with sparse matrices of real values.
 It was designed to provide the generic sparse matrix techniques for the finite element analysis.
 Therefore all methods to solve linear algebraic equation systems implemented in the library requires matrices to be positive linear-definite.
 It supports different storage schemes as well as different file formats.

 Features